uvuu/bash-backups/README.txt

 TODO:
 1. Add possibility for encription
+2. TRY TO USE RCLONE!!!
+See the following links https://rclone.org/yandex/, https://rclone.org/drive/
-2. Use getopts
+3. Use getopts
-3. Add possibility to set all-in-one archive name
+4. Add possibility to set all-in-one archive name